15-Minute Korean Beef Bowl

 Description

-Spicy Korean beef bowls made with gochujang feature tender beef marinated in a rich, spicy-sweet gochujang sauce, served over steamed rice and accompanied by sautéed vegetables of your choice, creating a flavorful and satisfying meal with a perfect balance of heat, umami, and sweetness.
+Spicy Korean beef bowls made with gochujang feature tender beef marinated in a rich, spicy-sweet gochujang sauce, served over steamed rice and accompanied by vegetables of your choice.

 Ingredients